smallDazza/T2A2-Webserver/README.md

 - from family_group to family_member = mandatory one to many because a member must belong to a group and can have many members.
 - from family_member to bill = optional one to many because a member may or may not have many bills.
 - from family_member to outing = optional one to many because a member may or may not have many outings.
-- from family_group to invite_outing = mandatory one to many because a invite to a outing must belong to a group and can have many invites.
+- from family_group to invite_outing = optional one to many because a invite to a outing can belong to a group and can have many invites.
 - from family_member to invite_outing = optional one to many because a member may or may not have many invites to outings.
 - from outing to invite_outing = mandatory one to many because a invite to a outing must belong to an outing and can have many invites.